ranbureand/medlay/_chapters/proofs-of-concept.markdown

 author: "Andrea Buran"
 date: 2015-02-03 11:16:00
 categories: hello world
-intro: "Juxtaposition in Space of Pieces, Spatial Montage"
+intro: "Validation by Prototype"
+description: "The principles at the basis of the Medlay concept have been validated in two proof of concept prototypes: The Last Dispatch and Ubik Chap.
+6."
 ---

 Two proof of concept **prototypes** have been created to explore and test the possibilities of Medlay: ***The Last Dispatch*** and ***Ubik Chap.
 6***.